KKyang/DSTDedicatedServerGUI/README.md

 You may need the Visual Studio 2013 Redistributable if lack of vc related DLL: https://www.microsoft.com/zh-TW/download/details.aspx?id=40784

-**This GUi depends on the templates stored in the template folder, don't modify them (except modoverrides.lua) easily.**
+**This GUI depends on the templates stored in the template folder, don't modify them (except modoverrides.lua) easily.**

 ### Pre-built binaries